See who is being offered vaccination right now

 Vaccination of children and adolescents

 Children and adolescents have the right to participate in making decisions about their own healthcare, vaccination against covid-19 is no exception.
 The health professionals at the vaccination clinic will make an individual assessment of whether or not the person can make descicions about their own healthcare.
-A maturity assessment is done to make sure that the person understands what it means to get vaccinated.
+A maturity assessment is made to ensure that the young person understands what vaccination entails.

 Children who have difficulty understanding oral and written information or difficulty following instructions need to be accompanied by a guardian to the vaccination clinic.
 If the child brings a completed consent form (samtyckesblankett), a guardian does not need to accompany the child.